StreamFinance-Protocol/klyra-docs/docs/architecture/structure.md

 ## Cortex

 Cortex is the KlyraSDK state manager component.
 Upon the websocket connection established in **Core**, the KlyraSDK will begin receiving constant state updates from Klyra.
-This data reveived by the KlyraSDK will be routed to the Cortex component where it will proccess this data into its proper types and save it in it's store for it to be queried through KlyraSDK methods like `getOrderbook()`
+This data received by the KlyraSDK will be routed to the Cortex component where it will process this data into its proper types and save it in it's store for it to be queried through KlyraSDK methods like `getOrderbook()`

 <div style={{ margin: '40px 0' }}>